Ecuador President Forced Into Election Run-off Against Leftist Rival - UrduPoint

 "We are going to PASS Noboa," he said in a social media post.

-Noboa has bet his political fortunes on a slick social media campaign that underscores his youth and vigor, and a hardline approach to tackling crime.

-The unrest has scared away tourists and investors alike, hitting an economy that likely entered a recession last year.
+The unrest in Ecuador has scared away tourists and investors alike, hitting an economy that likely entered a recession last year.

 Noboa has been forced to turn to the International Monetary Fund to build a $4 billion fiscal war chest.